-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 Dentsu Aegis Network, Woodstock 50’s primary financial backer, announces it’s cancelling Woodstock 50.

-“We have a strong history of producing experiences that bring people together around common interests and causes which is why we chose to be a part of the Woodstock 50th Anniversary Festival,” Dentsu said in a statement.
-“But despite our tremendous investment of time, effort and commitment, we don’t believe the production of the festival can be executed as an event worthy of the Woodstock Brand name while also ensuring the health and safety of the artists, partners and attendees.”
+“We have a strong history of producing experiences that bring people together around common interests and causes, which is why we chose to be a part of the Woodstock 50th Anniversary Festival,” Dentsu said in a statement.
+“But despite our tremendous investment of time, effort, and commitment, we don’t believe the production of the festival can be executed as an event worthy of the Woodstock Brand name while also ensuring the health and safety of the artists, partners, and attendees.”

 The statement goes on, “As a result and after careful consideration, Dentsu Aegis Network’s Amplifi Live, a partner of Woodstock 50, has decided to cancel the festival.
 As difficult as it is, we believe this is the most prudent decision for all parties involved.”